-Climate is also a factor.
+The climate is also a factor.
 Water seeping through limestone rocks will become increasingly hard because of the dissolved minerals present.
 As for which one has more influence, this depends on where you live.

-Aquarium water can become hard over time due to the presence of certain mineral-rich ornaments such as rocks rich in limestone or specific substrates rich in calcium or limestone.
+Aquarium water can become hard over time due to the presence of certain mineral-rich ornaments, such as rocks rich in limestone or specific substrates rich in calcium or limestone.

 Over time there can be a build-up of KH, which can be avoided by regularly changing your tank’s water and removing whatever is causing the problem.

 How To Know If Your Aquarium Water Is Soft Or Hard

 There are several ways to measure whether your water supply is soft or hard, and a simple test can be performed without requiring specialized equipment.

 Pour some tap water into a glass.
 Now pour a little of the aquarium’s water into a glass and compare the two.
 It will be hard water if it is clear, whereas if your fish tank water is cloudy or milky, you most likely have soft water.
 Once you have established the type of tap water you have, any significant difference in the appearance of your aquarium will signal the opposite hardness.

 Assuming that you use tap water to fill your tank, another way to find out if your aquarium water is soft or hard is to ask your local water company, as they should know the GH in each area they supply.

 If you don’t want to ask your local water company, simply look at the taps in your house.
 People living in hard water areas often find limescale deposits or a chalky white substance around their taps, similar to the picture below.